Malek23923/getdirections/README.txt

 getdirections/location/to/99

-Where '99' is the vid of the location.
+Where '99' is the node id (nid) of the location.
 The user will only have to fill in the starting point.

 To do it the other way around use